Chloe2330/link-lynx/README.md

 In Progress:
 Deploy to AWS EC2 instance
-Implement PostgreSQL with LRU configuration to eliminate CacheDuration expiration time in Redis
+Implement PostgreSQL with LRU configuration to eliminate CacheDuration expiration time in Redi